-Means equipment which is: (a) designed and intended for repeated use; and/or (b) primarily and customarily used to serve a medical purpose; and (c) generally not useful to a person in the absence of disease or injury; and (d) appropriate for use in the home.
+Means equipment which is: (1) designed and intended for repeated use; and/or (2) primarily and customarily used to serve a medical purpose; and (3) generally not useful to a person in the absence of disease or injury; and (4) appropriate for use in the home.
 Must meet Medicare guidelines for coverage.
-Braces and prosthetic devices as defined by Medicare are considered part of the DMF benefit
+Braces and prosthetic devices as defined by Medicare are considered part of the DME benefit.
 E